suchja/wine/README.md

 I'm a big fan of the *separation of concerns (SoC)* principle.
 Therefore I try to create Dockerfiles with mainly one responsibility.
 Thus it happens that an image is using a base image, which is using another base image, ...
 Here you see all the base images used for this image:

 > [debian:jessie](https://github.com/tianon/docker-brew-debian/blob/188b27233cedf32048ee12378e8f8c6fc0fc0cb4/jessie/Dockerfile) / [ubuntu:14.04](https://github.com/tianon/docker-brew-ubuntu-core/blob/7fef77c821d7f806373c04675358ac6179eaeaf3/trusty/Dockerfile) depending on the chosen Tag.
->>[suchja/x11client](https://registry.hub.docker.com/u/suchja/x11client/dockerfile/) Display any X Window content in a separate container ([suchja/x11server](https://registry.hub.docker.com/u/suchja/x11server/))
+>>[suchja/x11client](https://registry.hub.docker.com/u/suchja/x11client/dockerfile/) Display any X Window content in a separate container
 >>>[suchja/wine](https://registry.hub.docker.com/u/suchja/wine/dockerfile/) This image

 ##Usage
 First of all you should decide for a [Tag](###Tags).
 In the following examples I'm assuming you go for the stable release, which is `suchja/wine:latest`
 .

-Independently of how you start the Wine (see below), you can tell Wine to provide you some additional debug output.
-Once the container is started, you can set the environment variable `WINEDEBUG` to another value.
-For example:

-`export WINEDEBUG=+all`

-This will tell Wine that it shall output any information, warnings or errors from all components.
-Please see [this page](http://wiki.winehq.org/DebugChannels) for additional information about Wine debug information.

 ###Headless (no GUI)
 If you don't care about any graphical output from Wine, you can simply start your container like this: